-The idea behind the proof is to combine $d_1$ and $d_2$ in a sequential way.
-First we take the derivation $d_1$ and we modify it into a CAN--free and M--free prederivation (i.e., an unfinished derivation) of where all the leaves in the prederivation are either terminated (by the INIT axiom) or non--terminated and of the form: for some vector $\vec{r}$ of scalars.
-Then we use the derivation $d_2$ to construct a CAN--free and M--free derivation of each hence completing the prederivation of into a full derivation.
-From this it is possible to obtain the desired CAN--free and M--free derivation of $G\sep \vdash \Gamma,\Delta$ using several times the C rule:
+The idea behind the proof is to combine $d_1$ and $d_2$ step-by-step.
+First we take the derivation $d_1$ and we modify it into a CAN-free and M-free prederivation (i.e., an open derivation) of where all the leaves in the prederivation are either terminated (by the INIT axiom) or non-terminated and of the form: for some vector $\vec{r}$ of scalars.
+Then we use the derivation $d_2$ to construct a CAN-free and M-free derivation of each hence completing the prederivation of into a full derivation.
+From this it is possible to obtain the desired CAN-free and M-free derivation of $G\sep \vdash \Gamma,\Delta$ using several times the C rule:

-In what follows, the first step is formalized as Lemma \ref{lemma:modal_free_m-elim-first-step} and the second step as Lemma \ref{lemma:modal_free_m-elim-second-step}.
+In what follows, the first step is formalized as Lemma~\ref{lemma:modal_free_m-elim-first-step} and the second step as Lemma~\ref{lemma:modal_free_m-elim-second-step}.

-\begin{lem} Let $d_1$ be a CAN--free and M--free derivation of $G \sep\vdash \Gamma$ and let $\Delta$ be a sequent.
-Then there exists a CAN--free M--free prederivation of
+\begin{lem} Let $d_1$ be a CAN-free and M-free derivation of $G \sep\vdash \Gamma$ and let $\Delta$ be a sequent.
+Then there exists a CAN-free M-free prederivation of